GlobalMilitary.net Open-source military intelligence Updated daily

 How does Brazil rank militarily in the world?

-Brazil ranks #27 globally on the Global Military Index with a score of 55.0 out of 100.
-This composite index measures military capability across manpower, firepower, naval power, air power, nuclear deterrent, and defense budget.
+Brazil ranks #21 globally on the ARMS Index with a score of 50.0 out of 100.
+This composite index measures military capability across manpower, ground forces, naval power, air power, nuclear deterrent, and defense budget, adjusted for equipment quality and readiness.

 Does Brazil have nuclear weapons?